yanzewu/reaxdetect/README.md

 ## Citing

-If you use (part of) this program for academic research, please consider citing [].
+If you use (part of) this program for academic research, please cite [].